From our July 2017 Archives

 Despite being the first letter in the LGBT, lesbians don’t often get centered in today’s culture.
 Compared to our gay male counterparts, lesbians have far fewer spaces – both online and off – dedicated to us.
 Most lesbian bars have closed, and unlike gay men, we get monthly “all-inclusive” events at best, but certainly not a plethora of women’s bars up and down the street like gay men take for granted in NYC and San Francisco.
 Outside of large cities, lesbians fare worse, with many left feeling isolated and wondering if they are the only lesbian on the planet.

-Online, the word lesbian has been met with some derision just in the past 2-3 years.
-Of course, sites like AfterEllen and a few other lesbian-focused sites respect and embrace lesbian identity (women who exclusively love other women) but the word holds a certain threatening association.
-We are the one group of females who are never available to men, after all.
+Online, the word lesbian has been met with some derision just in the past five years.
+Of course, sites like AfterEllen and a few other lesbian-focused sites respect and embrace lesbian identity (women who exclusively love/have sex with other women) but the word holds a certain threatening association for people.
+We are the one group of people who are never available to men, after all.
 Let that sink in.

 Several of us were thrilled to see that Vogue magazine included lesbian-specific stories in their Pride edition last month, because it’s important to remind society at large sometimes that gay is ok.
 Yes, you read that right.
 A non-LGBT mainstream magazine centered lesbians and it was glorious.
 We thank them for helping show that lesbian is not a dirty word, and is not an antiquated political movement (although yes, we are also inherently political since we reject men while living under a patriarchy) but is quite simply a sexual orientation that exists, and deserves to be respected.